Create8967/NeuralNetworkJumper/README.md

 Next, a new generation of 95 new NNC players are generated from this Neural Network Model with each player having a small chance for any node to randomly change (genetic mutation).
 The 5 last NNC players are completely random again.
 This is due to a problem where the majority would sometimes stop evolving while still hitting blocks.
 The random ones make sure that evolution will always have a chance of progression.

+## Running the Game
+The game runs in a Windows console as the graphics are a custom text-based graphics library that I made.
+Normally, the program will run by first trying to open the neural network model "brian_best1.txt" in the 'data' folder but you can load any neural network as a parameter when executing.
+The program will run through an indefinite amount of neural network generations so you can quit at any time by hitting 'Q' which will save the current best neural network model in the 'data' folder.
+If you want to save the current best neural network model without closing the program, you can press 'S'.

+## Compiling
+This was writting in Visual Studio but you really just need to compile the 2 source files and include the libraries in the 'includes' folder and that's it (although it only compiles on Windows).
+Since it uses console-based graphics, you don't need to install any extra third-party libraries.